ppone/docs/guides/emails.md

 You can verify the SMTP gateway is working by checking your **Sent Mail** folder.
 You should see emails sent through Invoiced in there.

-## Invoice PDF attachments
+## PDF attachments

-The default behavior for Invoiced is to include a **View Invoice** button that links to the client view in the billing portal.
-Only the **Thank You** email will include a PDF attachment of the document.
-When your customer clicks the View Invoice they will be taken to an interactive document online that supports view tracking, file attachments, commenting, payments, and also has a download button for the document.

-While we *strongly recommend* using the client view because of its many advantages, we understand there are situations where you may want to send a PDF instead, such as when you are sending invoices into automated systems.
-You can elect to send PDFs instead of a client view link.
-Here's how you do it:
+The default behavior for sending invoices, credit notes, receipts, and statements will attach a PDF of the invoice, in addition to including a **View Invoice** button (using invoices as an example).

+If you wish to change this behavior, you may do so by following these instructions:

 1. Click **Customize** on the email template you want to have a PDF attachments in **Settings** > **Emails**.

-2. Turn on the **Attach PDF instead of client view button** option.
+2. You can enable or disable the **Attach PDF** option.

-3. (optional) If you want to send a view button *and* a PDF attachment then you need to also add a `{{{view_invoice_button}}}` line to the message body.